 The 5-year survival rate tells you what percent of people live at least 5 years after the tumor is found.
 Percent means how many out of 100.
 In general, the 5-year survival rate for a GI tract NET is 94%.
-However, the survival rate depends on many factors, including the location of the tumor.
+However, the survival rate depends on many factors, including the specific location of the tumor.

 It is important to remember that statistics on the survival rates for people with a GI tract NET are an estimate.
 The estimate comes from annual data based on the number of people with this type of tumor in the United States.
 Also, experts measure the survival statistics every 5 years.
-So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+This means the estimate may not reflect the results of advancements in how a GI tract NET is diagnosed or treated from the last 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.